Becoming a Transportation Network Company driver

 How to Apply for a Transportation Network Driver’s Licence

-To legally drive for a Transportation Network Company in Calgary, you must obtain a Transportation Network Driver’s Licence (TNDL).
+To legally drive for a Transportation Network Company (TNC) in Calgary, you must be affiliated with a company and hold a valid Transportation Network Driver’s Licence (TNDL).

-In order to become a licensed Transportation Network Company driver, you must meet the following criteria:
+In order to become a licensed TNC driver, you must meet the following criteria:

-- You must provide proof of registration with a City-licensed Transportation Network Company;
+- Provide proof of affiliation/registration with a City-licensed TNC;

-- You must provide a valid Alberta driver’s licence class 1, 2 or 4;
+- Provide a valid Alberta driver’s licence Class 1, 2 or 4, in good standing with no more than 9 demerit points;

-- You must provide a valid vehicle registration, including a letter of authorization if applicant is not the registered owner of the vehicle;
+- Provide a valid vehicle registration, including a letter of authorization if applicant is not the registered owner of the vehicle;

-- You must provide valid vehicle insurance confirming proper commercial insurance;
+- Provide valid vehicle insurance confirming proper commercial insurance;